 Insert the IC socket into the PC board with the notch in the direction shown on the top legend.
 Solder the IC socket into place.
 Insert the IC into the socket with the notch in the same direction as the notch on the socket.

-direction

-shown on the
+Mount the transistor with the flat side in the direction shown on the top legend.

-top legend.

-the

 Figure D